Rock Dancer

-Rock Dancer is a 1995 Hindi musical thriller film directed by Memon Roy and features Kamal Sadanah, Ronit Roy, Ritu Shivpuri, Javed Jaffrey & Sharon Prabhakar as lead characters.
-Govinda & British model Samantha Fox make special appearances.
+Rock Dancer is a 1995 Hindi musical thriller film directed by Memon Roy and features Kamal Sadanah, Ronit Roy, Ritu Shivpuri, Javed Jaffrey and Sharon Prabhakar as lead characters.
+Govinda and Samantha Fox make special appearances.

 Plot

 A passionate Jaya wants to build a charitable hospital for the poor people.
 But her dance career is finished due to their enemy.
 Jaya's sister Ritu is eager to fulfill her task.
 Ritu's boyfriend Rocky helps her to make her a Rockdancer.